physiopy/phys2bids/docs/howto.rst

    :alt: tutorial_file_channels
    :align: center

-In the first row of this plot, the whole trigger channel is plotted blue and an orange block shows where the time starts and ends (i.e. the start and end of your fMRI recording).
+In the first row of this plot, the whole trigger channel is plotted in blue.
+The orange block shows where the time starts and ends (i.e. the start and end of your fMRI recording).
 In the second row, we see the first and last trigger (or expected first and last).
-The red dotted line represents the figure detection threshold.
+The red dotted line represents the trigger detection threshold.

 **Note**: If you have another file that was collected in an identical way, the threshold is likely to be same.
 However, it is *very* important to calibrate the threshold in a couple of files before assuming this.
 This still *won't* necessarily mean that it's the right threshold for all the files, but there's a chance that it's ok(ish) for most of them.
-If for some reason ``-ntp`` and the number of timepoints found by phys2bids is not the same there are two possible reasons:
+If for some reason ``-ntp`` and the number of timepoints found by ``phys2bids`` is not the same there are two possible reasons:

 1. You didn't properly count the number of timepoints.
 Check this again; you can use the trigger png file to help you.
 2. The automatic threshold is not working.
 This may happen if the MRI trigger pulses vary in amplitude, and some are lower than the automatic threshold found.
 Don't Panic.
 We have a solution for that - you can use the ``-thr`` option to manually input a different threshold.
 Change the ``-thr`` until the number of  timepoints founds are the same as the expected timepoints (``-ntp``).

 Let's go through an example where the number of timepoints automatically found is not correct.
-For that, will we use tutorial_file_v2.txt (in the same location as tutorial_file_.txt):
+For that, will we use tutorial_file_v2.txt (in the same location as tutorial_file.txt):

 .. code-block:: shell